“सिर सांठे रुख रहे तो भी सस्तो जाण”

 Guru Jambheshwar considered the originator of Bishnoi Sect.
-Bishnoi word is composed of two words Bish (twenty) and Noi (nine), and this means that the twenty-nine principles of life by the community-promoter of this community have been suggested.
+Bishnoi word is composed of two words Bish (twenty) and Noi (nine), and this means that the twenty-nine principles of life by the community-promoter of this community have suggested.

 Eight rules from these twenty-nine rules are related to nature conservation and enrichment.
 This includes rules like do not eat meat, not stealing bulls, cutting trees etc.

 These rules are followed by this society sincerely even today.
-A special attachment to this community is seen in wild animals.
+A special attachment to this community seen in wild animals.

 Rural Tourism and Khejarli

-There is memorial made in the memory of 363 martyrs who lost their lives to save the trees in 1730.
+There is a memorial made in the memory of 363 martyrs who lost their lives to save the trees in 1730.
 Behind the monument, there is a temple of Guru Jambheshwar Ji which is a symbol of the Bishnoi’s natural affection and reverence.